 Here's an example of a LEVEL 1 + MPPT controller with 100w solar panel I built for a Tacoma tucked under the hood:

 LEVEL 2 or higher is for people who want to be off the grid at the same location, no driving, for more than 24h.
 It considered the best value, and the whole diagram below can all easily fit (not including solar panels) in a 15x30" box.
-It is intended for people who want a larger dual compartment fridge/freezer, charge computers, add many accessories such as a cellular booster, air compressor, powerful lights and maybe an inverter 110v to run a coffee machine every once in a while.
+It is intended for people who want a larger dual compartment fridge/freezer, charge computers, add many accessories such as a cellular booster, air compressor, powerful lights and maybe an inverter 110v to run a coffee machine every once in a while (Note: one 100ah lithium battery will only power up to 1200w on a 110v inverter).
 It will include at least 100w of solar, to reduce driving need and save on gas from alternator charging of battery.

 - Secondary Battery Lithium of at least 50ah LifePo4 (yes, in 2023, lithium is becoming the standard choice).
 If you are going to commit to doing the install, I recommend 100amp an hour such as BattleBorn, Victron, Renogy, since it is the same amount of work regardless of single battery capacity.
 You will preferably want a battery with an integrated BMS (Battery Management System) and Heated Casing if you are going to travel in sub freezing temperatures.